 After ended course:

-- Should students be competent in the environmental consequences of different forms of energy and technical solutions
+- Should the student have basic competence regarding environmental impacts arising from different energy carriers and technical solutions

 - Should the student be able to apply this competence in the further study.